Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 Install-Package Azure.Identity
 ```

+## Key concepts

+### AccessControlClient
+With a `AccessControlClient` you can get role assignments from the workspace, create new role assignments, and delete role assignments.

+### Role Assignment
+The way you control access to Synapse resources is to create role assignments.
+A role assignment is the process of attaching a role definition to a user, group, service principal, or managed identity at a particular scope for the purpose of granting access.
+Access is granted by creating a role assignment, and access is revoked by removing a role assignment.

 ## Examples
 The Azure.Analytics.Synapse.AccessControl package supports synchronous and asynchronous APIs.
 The following section covers some of the most common Azure Synapse Analytics access control related tasks: